 Just as you should establish a sleep routine, you should also establish a homework routine to ensure that you don’t procrastinate.

-Have a time and place for completing your regular homework, as this will improve your overall productivity.
+Have a time and place for completing your regular homework, as this will improve your overall productivity and allow you to get your homework done faster.

 This little bit of extra effort will pay off in the long run!